gjbex/Python-on-GPUs/source-code/pycuda/README.md

 1. `pycuda.ipynb`: Jupyter notebook with an introduction to PyCUDA, it illustrates data movement and the various types of kernels that can be created.
+1. `curand.ipynb`: Jupyter notebook with an introduction to the CURAND library, which is a library for random number generation on the GPU.